-- Split Horizon - prevent a router from advertising a route back onto the interface from which it was learned. - Hold Down Timer - upon failure, hold the route as down until the network has converged, to expire old information - Poison Reverse - Route can be deleted due to split horizon or route timeout. - A router actively advertises routes as unreachable over the interface over which they were learned - Triggered Update - send updates as soon as something changes about a route's metric or state
+- Split Horizon - prevent a router from advertising a route back onto the interface from which it was learned. - Hold Down Timer - upon failure of a route, hold the route as down for 60s until the network has converged, to expire old information - Poison Reverse - A router actively advertises routes as unreachable over the interface over which they were learned.
+This can quickly invalidate the old routes from neighbors.
+It is combined with Triggered Update. - Triggered Update - send updates as soon as something changes (bad news happens) about a route's metric or state